RA FAQ

 Here are your different options for getting in the room:

-2. Send a message on Slack to ask if anyone is available to let you in.
+2. Send a message on Slack to ask if anyone is available to let you in

-3. Go to staff/ postdoc office 1168 and see if anyone can let you into the lab!
+3. Go to staff/postdoc office (#1160 or #1168) and see if anyone can let you in

 How do I find the Google Calendar?